8015 Creedmoor Rd #202 Raleigh, NC 27613

 Brush the Right Way

 Brushing twice a day is your first defense against gum disease.
 Use a soft-bristled toothbrush and fluoride toothpaste, and angle the brush toward your gums to clean the plaque away.
-Don’t scrub too hard—gentle circles work best.
+Gentle circles work best, and don’t scrub too hard.
 Replace your toothbrush every three months or when the bristles look worn out.

 Floss Every Day